rastin-ghasemi/terraform-tutorial/Day-15-Azure-Function/README.md

 https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Cisolated-process%2Cnode-v4%2Cpython-v2%2Chttp-trigger%2Ccontainer-apps&pivots=programming-language-csharp
 ```
 - Good Note:
-you can deploy(upload) your local function to azure function. (we do it in demo)
+You can deploy(upload) your local function to an Azure function.
+(We do it in demo)
 ## What is a Cold Start?
 A cold start is the delay that occurs when a serverless function is invoked after being idle (scaled to zero).
 During this time: